ETL vs ELT : 14 Major Differences

 ETL relies on a traditional approach to data engineering, whereas ELT takes a more modern approach by extracting the data first and then loading it into the destination system before performing the transformation process.

 • ETL is typically more mature than ELT since it has been around for a longer time and is more widely used.
-Nowadays, organizations have more experience with ETL processes, making them easier to implement and maintain.
+Nowadays, organizations have more experience with , making them easier to implement and maintain.
 However, ELT can also offer significant benefits over ETL as it allows for greater scalability and flexibility when dealing with large datasets.

 Overall, both approaches have their benefits, but with time ELT is gaining more popularity due to its numerous benefits over ETL, especially for larger and more complex datasets.